 - We have started experimenting with what a public and machine readable register of human services might look like.
 To start with, we have drawn the Family Services Directory together into one machine readable file and published it on the test data.govt.nz site for experimentation of a reusable services register as a prototype common service (thanks Ministry of Social Development!).
 We are working with some other life event service delivery teams who wish to reuse both this register and would also love a central government services register.
 We have mashed together several 'human services registers' we found just within the Department of Internal Affairs to get an experimental prototype for the purpose of testing.
 If it meets a need, it could be a candidate reusable component.

 - We are building four possible future states for service delivery, all based on user-centred design and research, but all giving us an opportunity to test a range of ideas and assumptions with people.
-See the last 3 slides in the original scope (or in the accessible HTML version) for the design and technical assumptions we are testing.
+See the last 3 slides in the original scope for the design and technical assumptions we are testing.
 Three of these will be wireframes and one will be a mockup implementation (so we can test assumptions about what would be required in the backend).
 We will have something to show you all soon, as well as follow-up analysis of what would be required to deliver such future states.
 We look forward to your testing and feedback of these ideas.

 - We'll be writing up a first draft how-to for building government as a platform for agencies based on our experiment in trying to design and build in this way.
 It will also talk about what government as a platform is explicitly not.
 For example, government as a platform is not just putting in place shared platforms or secure API gateways.
 The how-to will ideally be wrapped into the broader guidance for government once tested and improved upon.

 - We are doing two design sprints with another life event and an agency initiative.
 We'll ask our colleagues from the participating agencies to share their experiences in the coming weeks.
 These mini projects will be to test a different way of working across agencies to see what additional value arises.